mourga/variational-lstm/README.md

 _MC dropout & training loop not implemented yet!_

+* There is a problem with pytorch 1.4.0 (see [issue](https://github.com/pytorch/pytorch/issues/32346)) and the AWD implementation, so I will change the pytorch version.
+The code runs fine in a CPU.

 ## Software Requirements
 Python 3 and PyTorch=1.4.0 are required for the current codebase.